Mrucznik/wonsz/README.md

 ---

 **The best of Viper & Cobra combined.**
-Ready to go solution for configurable (by environment variables, config, command-line flags) CLI programs.
+Ready to go solution for configurable CLI programs.

 ## How to install?